Budapest-Quantum-Computing-Group/piquassoboost/README.md

 $ sudo apt-get install libopenblas-dev liblapack-dev liblapacke-dev

-If one don't have administration privileges it is possible to build OpenBLAS (include LAPACK and LAPACKE interfaces) from source (for details see [OpenBLAS](https://github.com/xianyi/OpenBLAS)) and set the environment variable
+If one don't have administration privileges it is possible to build OpenBLAS (including LAPACK and LAPACKE interfaces) from source (for details see [OpenBLAS](https://github.com/xianyi/OpenBLAS)) and set the environment variable

 $ export BLAS_LIB_DIR=path/to/OpenBLAS/lib(64)